Awards & Recognition

 The Armeo is strapped to one or both arms and, if necessary, the upper body.
 A robotic arm guides your arm through exercises and specific tasks.
 This retrains the brain and muscles to move in a coordinated manner.
 You and your therapists can choose more or less robotic assistance as you progress through treatment and gain more independence.

 Doctors, therapists, and support staff set goals and measure improvement over time.
 For people coping with a severe neurological condition and disability, this type of intensive rehabilitation sets the stage for a return to a more active life with as much independence as possible.

-Dignity Health - St. Rose Dominican provides acute inpatient rehabilitation using Hocoma in Las Vegas and Henderson, NV.
+The Dignity Health Rehabilitation Hospital provides acute inpatient rehabilitation using Hocoma in Henderson, NV.